ALPHABET MATCHING GAME VOCABULARY FLASHCARDS

 Learning Odia offers cultural enrichment, professional opportunities, and cognitive growth.
 It allows you to connect with Odisha's rich heritage, engage with Odia-speaking communities, and enhance your travel experiences.
 Whether for academic, professional, or personal reasons, learning Odia opens up a world of history, tradition, and opportunity.

 You can communicate in Oriya.
-You are at a distinct advantage in the global market if you are bilingual.
-Skills like problem solving, dealing with abstract concepts, are increased when you study Oriya.
-Learning about another culture enables you to gain a more profound understanding of your own culture.
+Knowing Oriya provides a competitive edge in career choices Skills like problem solving, dealing with abstract concepts, are increased when you study Oriya.
+As immigration increases we need to prepare for changes in society.

 How Long Does it Take to Learn Oriya?